The early bird catches the feed-in tariff worm

 The UK can be a leader or a follower in green technologies.
 This is an incredible once-in-a-lifetime opportunity, which other countries are pursuing, so if we as a nation follow their footsteps, we will export jobs and import equipment.
 Or we can be market leaders and export equipment and create jobs for the rising unemployed.

 Choosing low-carbon technology is a great long-term investment, not only for households but governments and nations too.

 The promise of ecological action had been at the heart of the Conservative party’s branding of itself as modern and compassionate.
 “Vote blue, go green” was their slogan, but its leaders are getting their politics badly wrong with the about-turn, showing the return of the original ‘nasty’ party.

 Vote-winning but crazy policies

-Mr Osborne’s comments were aimed at consumers who are worried about making ends meet and the cost of rising energy bills, but this short term thinking is another example of Margaret Thatcher’s and successive Prime Ministers’ short-sighted views when the North Sea Oil fields were discovered.
-Instead of investing in long-term energy security, the revenues were squandered on short term political gain.
+Mr Osborne’s comments were aimed at consumers who are worried about making ends meet and the cost of rising energy bills, but this short-term thinking is another example of Margaret Thatcher’s and successive Prime Ministers’ short-sighted views when the North Sea Oil fields were discovered.
+Instead of investing in long-term energy security, the revenues were squandered on short-term political gain.

-The building of more roads and the increase of the motorway speed limits equal more global warming and peak oil rushing at us at an ever increasing rate (80mph to be precise-excuse the pun).
+The building of more roads and the increase of the motorway speed limits equal more global warming and peak oil rushing at us at an ever-increasing rate (80mph to be precise-excuse the pun).

 To suggest that our government has their priorities wrong is more than just an understatement.
-It’s a massive cause for concern, especially as output of oil in the North Sea and ultimately, revenue from that, has been falling each year since 2004.
+It’s a massive cause for concern, especially as the output of oil in the North Sea and ultimately, revenue from that, has been falling each year since 2004.

 As previously stated, “the early bird catches the worm “and this is very true with the adoption of solar panel technology, so take full advantage of the feed-in tariffs before they diminish, or worse, are spent on buying votes.